Logius-standaarden/API-Design-Rules/DesignRules.md

 ## Conditional Modules

-As described in <a href="#extensions">the Extensions paragraph</a> the NL API Strategy is composed of a set of modules that are extentions on <a href="#the-core-set-of-design-rules">the Core set of Design Rules</a>.
+As described in <a href="#extensions">the Extensions paragraph</a> the NL API Strategy is composed of a set of modules that are extensions on <a href="#the-core-set-of-design-rules">the Core set of Design Rules</a>.
 The modules are optional or conditional.
-Optional rules can be found in the infographic.
-All conditional modules are referenced in this document and the 'conditional usage' is formalized as a unique designrule.
+Optional modules can be found in the infographic.
+All conditional modules are referenced in this document and the 'conditional usage' is formalized as a unique design rule.

 <span id="api-tls"></span>
 <div class="rule" id="/core/conditional/transport-security">